 - Records subject to attorney-client privilege (VA.
 Code § 2.2-3705.1 (2)) or attorney work product (Va.
 Code § 2.2-3705.1 (3)).

 - Records relating to the negotiation and award of a contract before a contract is awarded (Va.
 Code § 2.2-3705.1 (12)).

 - Vendor propriety information (VA.
 Code § 2.2-3705.1 (6)).

 PVCC will invoke the personnel and scholastic records exemptions to protect the privacy of its employees and students.
 PVCC will invoke the contract negotiations exemption whenever it applies to protect PVCC’s bargaining position and negotiating strategy.

 FOIA Advisory Council

 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056, or toll-free at (866) 448-4100.
-If you would like to comment on the quality of assistance provided to you by PVCC, you may complete the Freedom of Information Advisory Council's public comment form, located here: Public Comment Form.
+The Council may be contacted by e-mail at email@example.com, by phone at (804) 225-3056, or toll-free at (866) 448-4100.
+If you would like to comment on the quality of assistance provided by PVCC, you may complete the Freedom of Information Advisory Council's public comment form, located here: Public Comment Form.